-The CPAAOB examined quality control reviews conducted in FY2021 by the JICPA in PY2021 and an overview of the review was given below.
+The CPAAOB examined quality control reviews conducted in FY2022 by the JICPA in PY2022 and an overview of the review was given below.

 i.
-FY2021 quality control reviews
+FY2022 quality control reviews

-Conclusions of quality control reviews, conducted on 76 audit firms in FY2021, were approved for 75 of them by June 30, 2022.
-Specifically, no significant deficiencies were confirmed at 69 audit firms, while significant deficiencies were observed at six audit firms, and no extremely significant deficiencies were observed.
-In addition, improvements were recommended to 73 audit firms (Figure II-1-2).
+Conclusions of quality control reviews, conducted on 92 audit firms in FY2022, were approved for 90 of them by June 30, 2023.
+Specifically, no significant deficiencies were confirmed at 84 audit firms, while significant deficiencies were observed at one audit firms, and extremely significant deficiencies were observed at four audit firms.
+In addition, one audit firm received disclaimer of conclusion, and improvements were recommended to all audit firms (Figure II-1-2).